"The lack of support was worse than the bullying."

 - what did it mean to the people who went through it?

-Six themes emerged from the analysis.
-These are not theoretical categories.
+Six themes emerged from my analysis.
+These were not theoretical categories.

 The conditions were already present before the bullying began.